TSRogers28/ZCW-YeOldeCode/README.md

 ### Lab Goals

-Write tests for many of these classes.
+Write tests for many of these classes (leave OUT TextIO).
 The more you do, the more points you get.